Jane Slaughter (journalist)

-Background
+Early life and education

-Jane Slaughter was born in Scott Depot, West Virginia in 1949.
+Jane Slaughter was born in Scott Depot, West Virginia, in 1949.
 She moved to Washington, D.C. to study at American University.
-There, she became a member of the New American Movement, and later a member of the October League.
-She later joined the International Socialists and moved to Detroit to work in telecommunications.
+There, she became a member of the New American Movement and later joined the October League.

+Career

+Slaughter joined the International Socialists and moved to Detroit to work in telecommunications.
 Shortly thereafter, she left her job to join the UAW at Chrysler, where she worked for several years.
 While working at Chrysler, she worked on the UAW's union newspaper.
-Finding the work enjoyable, she went on to co-found the labor magazine Labor Notes, where she was an editor until retiring in 2014.
-She still occasionally writes articles for the magazine.
+Finding the work enjoyable, she co-found the labor magazine Labor Notes, where she was an editor until retiring in 2014.
+Since then, she occasionally writes articles for the magazine.

+Publications

 Slaughter is the author of Concessions and How to Beat Them and co-author, with Mike Parker, of Choosing Sides: Unions and the Team Concept and Working Smart: A Union Guide to Participation Programs and Reengineering.
 She is also the editor of Troublemaker's Handbook 2.
 Additionally, she co-wrote Secrets of a Successful Organizer with Alexandra Bradbury and Mark Brenner.

+Personal life

-She is a member of the Democratic Socialists of America.
+She is a member of the Democratic Socialists of America, and is part of that organization's Bread and Roses caucus.